 - Replacement of crumbly slider gaskets with new ones

 - Cleaning all button covers and slider knobs

 If you only have a few bad switches or sliders, some fraction of this can also be done.

 Noisy Chorus Chip Replacement – $50

 The third most common problems we encounter in Juno 106es are chorus circuits that have become very noisy due to the degradation of the MN3009 bucket brigade delay line (BBD) ICs used in the creation of the chorus effect.
 When these chips start to go bad, the chorus will have a prominent “oceany” sound in the background that is audible even when notes aren’t being played.

 Fortunately, after being very difficult to find for many years, the MN3009s are being remanufactured again by Xvive.
 Replacing them is a simple step than can really clean up the sound of your synth.

-Other issues – While these are the most common issues with the Juno 106, these are not the only things that can go wrong in these old synths so get in touch with us and we’ll figure out what your synth needs to get back to sounding as good as new again!
+While these are the most common issues with the Juno 106, these are not the only things that can go wrong in these old synths.
+We test every synth thoroughly and can troubleshoot and repair any other issues that your synth may have to get it back to sounding as good as new again.